Spring MVC

 DispatcherServlet

-A Servlet is a Java-based server-side class used to handle requests and generate dynamic responses for web applications
+A Servlet is a Java-based server-side class used to handle requests and generate dynamic responses for web applications.
+The servlet must be run on the servlet container (e.g., Apache Tomcat) instead of directly on JVM.
+So an External or embedded server is needed.

 Loading and initialisation